Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/text-replacements.md

 | `osq10-cash-turnkey` | I understand that you're looking for a cash offer at full market value.
 Just so you know, when we pay cash, it's typically because the property needs a lot of work, and we're getting it at a discount.
 Since your home is in great condition, our seller finance option allows us to pay much more.
 This means you walk away with more money and avoid all the typical hassles.
 If cash at retail is your only option, you might be better off listing with a real estate agent to get that full market value.
 Would you be open to discussing how we could make this work on terms that might actually benefit you more? |

 ## "Why" Responses (Seller Objection Handlers)

+A collection of text replacement keyboard shortcuts for responding the common seller objections to answering questions.

 | Shortcut           | Replacement Text                                                                                                                                                                                                                       |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |